An in-depth look at DUI and Addiction With Ocean City, MD Attorney Richard Brueckner:

 - Driving While under the Influence of Alcohol, Driving While under the Influence of Alcohol Per Se, Driving While Impaired

-PENALTIES FOR MARYLAND CRIMES
+PENALTIES FOR OCEAN CITY, MD CRIMES

 A criminal conviction can have a life-altering effect on every aspect of your life.
 Here are just a few of the potential consequences you may face: